 When Beth Langston faints at the airport and is taken to the hospital, her nonrefundable trip to London is the first casualty.
-Is her refund DOA?
+Can she get a refund from Travelocity?

 I passed out in the airport and was taken to the ER by ambulance.
 The airline kept calling from the gate while I was in the back of the ambulance and asked where I was, since they were waiting on me to board.